 In preparing the standalone financial statements, management is responsible for assessing the

-concern and using the going concern basis of accounting unless management either intends to
+going concern and using the going concern basis of accounting unless management either intends

-liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors are responsible for overseeing the Company' s financial reporting process.
+The Board of Directors are responsible for overseeing the Company's financial reporting process.

-Auditor' s Responsibilities for the Audit of the Standalone Financial Statements
+Auditor's Responsibilities for the Audit of the Standalone Financial Statements

-Our objectives are to obtain reasonable assurance about whether the standalone financial statements
+Our objectives are to obtain reasonable assurance about whether the standalone financial

-not a guarantee that an audit conducted in accordance with SAs will always detect a material
+assurance, but is not a guarantee that an audit conducted in accordance with SAs will always

-misstatement when it exists.
-Misstatements can arise from fraud or error and are considered material
+detect a material misstatement when it exists.
+Misstatements can arise from fraud or error and

-if, individually or in the aggregate, they could reasonably be expected to influence the economic
+are considered material if, individually or in the aggregate, they could reasonably be expected to

 As part of an audit in accordance with SAs, we exercise professional judgment and maintain